 - (1) All new and returning students are encouraged to present evidence of freedom from tuberculosis to the McKinley Health Center.
-All new international students are required to complete tuberculosis screening at the McKinley Health Center before completing registration. - (2) A person who has a positive skin test is required to have a chest X-ray.
-A person with a known history of positive reaction to the tuberculosis skin test will not be retested, but will require a chest X-ray to show evidence of freedom from active tuberculosis.
-An individual who has had a chest X-ray performed within the previous twelve months will not require an additional chest X-ray if the previous chest X-ray is obtainable and meets the University's chest X-ray standards.
-A student with a positive skin test must schedule an appointment at McKinley Health Center to review his or her health history.
+All new international students are required to complete tuberculosis screening via the electronic form on their MyMckinley portal before completing registration. - (2) A person who has a positive skin test is required to have a Quantiferon TB Blood Test and a chest X-ray.
+A person with a known history of positive reaction to the tuberculosis skin test will not have the TB Skin Test repeated, but will require a Quantiferon TB Blood Test and a chest X-ray to show evidence of freedom from active tuberculosis.
+An individual who has had a chest X-ray performed within the previous twelve months will not require an additional chest X-ray if the previous chest X-ray is obtainable and meets the university's chest X-ray standards.
+A student with a positive Quantiferon TB Blood Test must schedule an appointment at McKinley Health Center to review the student's health history.